codewhitesec/qubes-keepass/README.md

 but it could still allow to exfiltrate data from your `vault` into an *online* VM.
 That being said, the same is true for other Qubes mechanisms like
 [split-SSH](https://github.com/Qubes-Community/Contents/blob/master/docs/configuration/split-ssh.md).
 If having a malicious process in your `vault` VM that exfiltrates data using your clipboard is something you worry about, you should use `ask`.
 If you like things more comfortable, you should use `allow` instead.
-When using `allow` you can also add a notifier command to the *qrexec* service, to be at least informed, when something gets copied.